Waveframe-Labs/Aurora-Workflow-Orchestration/README.md

 <details>
 <summary><strong>Is AWO useful if I work alone?</strong></summary>
-Yes.
-AWO scales down to a single researcher using manual manifests and logs, and scales up to teams or institutions.
+Absolutely.
+AWO scales from solo projects to full institutions.
+If you’re a lab of one with coffee and conviction, it still works.
 </details>

 <details>
 <summary><strong>Do I need CRI-CORE to use AWO?</strong></summary>
-No. CRI-CORE automates enforcement, but AWO is fully functional on its own.
+No. AWO is fully functional on its own.
+CRI-CORE just automates what you can already do manually.
 </details>

 <details>
 <summary><strong>Does AWO replace peer review?</strong></summary>
-No. It strengthens it — by ensuring every claim and artifact is traceable before publication.
+Not at all.
+It strengthens it — by ensuring every claim and artifact is traceable before publication.
 </details>

 <details>